logo

 • Platelet-rich plasma injections

-Dr. Dunn recommends orthopedic surgery if your shoulder pain continues and/or your symptoms get worse.
-Depending on how severe your injury is, he’ll recommend either open or minimally invasive shoulder repair.
+The team recommends orthopedic surgery if your shoulder pain continues and/or your symptoms get worse.
+Depending on how severe your injury is, they'll recommend either open or minimally invasive shoulder repair.

-During shoulder surgery, Dr. Dunn repairs the soft tissues inside your shoulder, ensuring that your upper arm bone stays inside its socket.
+During shoulder surgery, the team repairs the soft tissues inside your shoulder, ensuring that your upper arm bone stays inside its socket.

 What is recovery like after shoulder surgery?